Indoor Kids Games to Kill Their Boredom

 10 games that will keep your kids engaged and enjoy when they are waiting in the home for coronavirus closures.
 For keeping kids busy and engaged you don’t need expensive stuff or hooking them up on television, just look around the house for things that can help you to entertain kids and keep them busy.

-Kids will love to play with maze formed by the leftover cardboard tubes of toilet paper, paper towels, and aluminum foils.
-Stick these cardboard tubes to the wall to form a maze where you can roll marbles through it.
+Kids will love to play with a maze formed by the leftover cardboard tubes of toilet paper, paper towels, and aluminum foils.
+Stick these cardboard tubes to the wall to form a maze where you can roll marbles through them.

 2. Building a Fort

-You can engage kids indoor making a fort of pillows, chairs, cardboard boxes, blankets and anything else you can use to form a fort.
+You can engage kids indoors by making a fort of pillows, chairs, cardboard boxes, blankets, and anything else you can use to form a fort.
 Kids will love to play inside their small fort.

 3. Treasure Hunt

 It’s a simple yet funny game where your kids will learn with hints and clues.
 You can hide treats or coins in various places of the house and give your child the first clue and ask him to find rest on his own.

 4. Desk games like Cards game, Chess, Checkers, Monopoly